Nziswano/paseo-contact-us/README.md

 * 1 January 2017 - cleanup and updated current prototype template with latest from other projects.
 Still focused on React.

+* 8 January 2017 - Removed panini code and use HTML Webpack Plugin to generate a page.

 ## npm run options
 * `npm run dev` - startup webpack-dev-server in dev mode
 * `npm start` - webpack dev server in production mode
+* `npm run build` - build the files into dist folder
 * `gh-deploy:build` - build and push to gh-pages
 * `npm test` - run test script